Android Terminology Topics

 APK File

-• It contains all the necessary elements, such as the app’s code, resources, assets, and manifest file, required for installing and running an Android application on a device.
+• An APK file contains all the necessary programming elements, such as the app’s code (such as .dex files), resources, assets, certificates, and manifest files, required for installing and running an Android application on a device.

-• The developers create an Android app, they compile it into an APK file, which is essentially a compressed archive in ZIP format.
+• The developers create an Android app and compile it into an APK file using Android Studio, which is essentially a compressed archive in ZIP format.

 Android Tool Repository